RoxanaAnamariaTurc/PortfolioBuilder/README.md

 - Documentation: Comprehensive documentation for developers and end-users.

 Due to time constraints allocated for my dissertation, these features are not possible to be completed before the deadline.
 However, once the open source license is established, we welcome contributions and look forward to collaborative development to make this project robust and widely useful.

+### Client-side session handling

+- The React client configures Axios with `withCredentials: true` for authenticated requests so the browser automatically forwards the httpOnly session cookies.
+- Sensitive identifiers are kept out of `localStorage`; the `UserProvider` bootstraps user state by calling `GET /me` and exposes helpers to clear the session on `401` responses.
+- Dashboard and project routes should gate access by awaiting `/me` and redirecting unauthenticated users to `/login`.